The deadline to submit artwork for the Spring 2021 Congressional Art Competition is Friday, April 23rd.

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-If you would like more information on the annual Congressional District Art Competition or have any more questions, please contact Lisa Mara in the Aubrun Office at 530-878-5035 or Andrea Gilsdorf in the DC office at 202-225-3076.
+If you would like more information on the annual Congressional District Art Competition or have any more questions, please contact David Morgan in the Auburn Office at 530-878-5035 or Amber Avila in the DC Office at 202-225-3076.